Neoclassicism: Russia and the Soviet Union

+United Kingdom

 The Adam style was created by two brothers, Adam and James, who published in 1777 a volume of etchings with interior ornamentation.
 In the interior decoration made after Robert Adam's drawings, the walls, ceilings, doors, and any other surface, are divided into big panels: rectangular, round, square, with stuccos and Greco-Roman motifs at the edges.
 Ornaments used include festoons, pearls, egg-and-dart bands, medallions, and any other motifs used during the Classical antiquity (especially the Etruscan ones).
 Decorative fittings such as urn-shaped stone vases, gilded silverware, lamps, and stauettes all have the same source of inspiration, classical antiquity.
-The Adam style emphasizes refined rectangular mirrors, framed like paintings (in frames with stylised leafs), or with a pediment above them, supporting an urn or a medallion.
+The Adam style emphasizes refined rectangular mirrors, framed like paintings (in frames with stylised leaves), or with a pediment above them, supporting an urn or a medallion.
 Another design of Adam mirrors is shaped like a Venetian window, with a big central mirror between two other thinner and longer ones.
 Another type of mirrors are the oval ones, usually decorated with festoons.
 The furniture in this style has a similar structure to Louis XVI furniture.

-Besides the Adam style, when it comes to decorative arts, England is also known for the ceramic manufacturer Josiah Wedgwood (1730-1795), who established a pottery called Etruria.
+Besides the Adam style, when it comes to decorative arts, England is also known for the ceramic manufacturer Josiah Wedgwood (1730–1795), who established a pottery called Etruria.
 Wedgwood ware is made of a material called jasperware, a hard and fine-grained type of stoneware.
 Wedgwood vases are usually decorated with reliefs in two colours, in most cases the figures being white and the background blue.

-The United States
+United States

 On the American continent, architecture and interior decoration have been highly influenced by the styles developed in Europe.
 The French taste has highly marked its presence in the southern states (after the French Revolution some emigrants have moved here, and in Canada a big part of the population has French origins).
 The practical spirit and the material situation of the Americans at that time gave the interiors a typic atmosphere.
 All the American furniture, carpets, tableware, ceramic, and silverware, with all the European influences, and sometimes Islamic, Turkish or Asian, were made in conformity with the American norms, taste, and functional requirements.
-There have existed in the US a period of the Queen Anne style, and an Chippendale one.
+There have existed in the US a period of the Queen Anne style, and a Chippendale one.
 A style of its own, the Federal style, has developed completely in the 18th and early 19th centuries, which has flourished being influenced by Britannic taste.
 Under the impulse of Neoclassicism, architecture, interiors, and furniture have been created.
 The style, although it has numerous characteristics which differ from state to state, is unitary.
 The structures of architecture, interiors, and furniture are Classicist, and incorporate Baroque and Rococo influences.
 The shapes used include rectangles, ovals, and crescents.
 Stucco or wooden panels on walls and ceilings reproduce Classicist motifs.
 Furniture tend to be decorated with floral marquetry and bronze or brass inlays (sometimes gilded).